 John Faulkner

-Irish Landscape Artist and Watercolourist.
-Biography and paintings.
+Irish Landscape Artist, Watercolourist.
+Biography & Paintings.

 Loughlinstown, Dublin

 He returned to Ireland in the late 1860s only to have his membership of the Royal Hibernian Academy cancelled for reasons which remain unclear, although according to his contemporaries Faulkner's habits and lifestyle were chaotic and irregular.
 However, he returned to exhibiting at the RHA in 1880, and continued until 1887.
+See also: Irish Artists of the 19th Century.

 More Information About Visual Arts in Ireland